Avicted/monty_hall_problem_hip/README.md

 ## Overview

 This program simulates the classic Monty Hall problem, generalized to **N doors**.
-You can choose between "stay" and "switch" strategies and run millions or billions of iterations efficiently on your GPU.
+You can choose between the "stay" and "switch" strategies and run millions or billions of iterations efficiently on your GPU.

 It uses HIP for portability across AMD and NVIDIA GPUs.
+Learn more about ROCm and HIP development here: [AMD ROCm Developer Documentation](https://rocm.docs.amd.com/en/develop/index.html)

 ## Features